 Applicants typically submit Zone Changes to Planned Development (PD) District for projects that do not meet the underlying development standards.
-The PD process is completely voluntary and initiated by an applicant seeking flexibility from Code requirements.
-The most common Zone Change to PD District application involves requesting (i.e., smaller lots, reduced setbacks, and reduced parking standards) from the underlying Zoning District standards.
+The PD process is completely voluntary and initiated by an applicant seeking flexibility from Code requirements (i.e. smaller lots, reduced setbacks, and reduced parking standards).
 However, density must be compliant with the General Plan land use designation.
 If the density is not compliant, then the applicant must also submit an application for a General Plan Amendment.
 A PD also requires approval of a Precise Development Plan, an administrative review process to review detailed plans or modifications not included in the initial PD review.